-- Cost (6 bits): The cost of a link to the listed neighbor; an unsigned positive integer. - Reserved (three bytes): 0, ignored on receipt. - Neighbor ID: For a non-pseudonode neighbor, the neighboring router's system ID plus one byte of zero; for a pseudonode neighbor, the first six bytes are the Designated Router's system ID and the seventh byte is the unique nonzero Pseudonode ID value assigned to this pseudonode by the Designated Router. - Delay: The time, in microseconds, that it takes to transmit one byte of data (excluding protocol headers) to a destination, if the media is free of other traffic.
+- Cost (6 bits): The cost of a link to the listed neighbor; an unsigned positive integer. - Reserved (three bytes): 0, ignored on receipt. - Neighbor ID: For a non-pseudonode neighbor, the neighboring router's system ID plus one byte of zero; for a pseudonode neighbor, the first six bytes are the Designated Router's system ID and the seventh byte is the unique nonzero Pseudonode ID value assigned to this pseudonode by the Designated Router. - MTU Size: The maximum number of bytes that can be transmitted on this link by the originating router, including the IPX header but not including the data-link headers.
+It is zero for a pseudonode LSP. - Delay: The time, in microseconds, that it takes to transmit one byte of data (excluding protocol headers) to a destination, if the media is free of other traffic.
 It is zero for a pseudonode LSP. - Throughput: The amount of data, in bits, that can flow through the media and be received at the other side in one second, if there is no other traffic using the interface.
 It is zero for a pseudonode LSP. - Media Type: A code identifying the type of circuit; the most significant bit is one for WAN media, zero for others.
 See Figure 5-2 for the assigned values. - Services Information: Describes services that advertise themselves by the SAP protocol.